harbirsandhu1997/CityBikesPreAssessment/README.md

 ## Key Contents

-Feature File - Contains the Feature and Scenario using the BDD approach with Given, Then, When keywords.
+Feature File - Contains the Feature and Scenario using the BDD approach with Given, Then, When keywords

-Steps Definitions File - Java Step Definitions for the feature file Runner Class - Calls the Feature File and Steps Definitions File to run the Test
+Steps Definitions File - Java Step Definitions for the feature file

+Runner Class - Calls the Feature File and Steps Definitions File to run the Test

 ## Installation